 The High Voltage method comes in 2 versions – Continuous DC and Pulsed DC

 The voltage is constantly sent to the probe and is used to test insulation coatings on conductive substrates up to 7.5mm (300mils) thick.

 Elcometer has two continuous DC detectors: the Elcometer 236, where the high voltage supply is generated within the instrument and sent to the probe handle via a high voltage cable; and the Elcometer 266, where the high voltage supply is generated within the handle, and connected to the instrument via a low voltage cable, resulting in a safer way to test for flaws.

-It makes use of a fluorescent coating (inexpensive UV Pinhole Detector Flashlight) which is applied to the surface as a base coat.
-Once the second coat is applied, any pinholes fluoresce when you shine a UV light on them revealing their location.
+This method uses fluorescent coating and inexpensive UV Pinhole Detector Flashlight, which is applied to the surface as a base coat.
+Once the second coat is applied, pinholes fluoresce when you shine UV light on them.